agentsonar/agentsonar/docs/VALIDATION.md

 **Why this is hard to detect without graph topology:** string-matching on error messages won't catch it.
 Each round's feedback is novel prose.
-Only structural watchers — counting edge frequencies over a sliding window — can spot "the planner and coder have handed work back and forth 15 times in 60 seconds, something is wrong at the coordination layer."
+Only structural watchers, counting edge frequencies over a sliding window, can spot "the planner and coder have handed work back and forth 15 times in 60 seconds, something is wrong at the coordination layer."